 - Can my organization manage the grant?
-SPNHA requires that all grant reciepients adhere to our grant conditions (see below) in order to be considered for funding in the future.
-Please make sure you fully understand the responsiblities of being a grant receipent before applying for funding.
+SPNHA requires that all grant recipients adhere to our grant conditions (see below) in order to be considered for funding in the future.
+Please make sure you fully understand the responsibilities of being a grant recipient before applying for funding.

 - The recipient organization is willing to sign a grant agreement with Park County upon award.

 - The recipient organization will provide SPNHA with copies of all invoices, payments, and receipts relevant to the project.

 - The recipient organization will track and provide a record of all in-kind volunteer hours and contributions in a manner that meets SPNHA standards.